aws-ia/terraform-aws-eks-blueprints/examples/observability/eks-cluster-with-amp-amg-opensearch/README.md

 # Observability pattern with EKS Cluster, Amazon Managed Prometheus, Amazon Managed Grafana and Amazon Open Search Service

 This example demonstrates how to use the Amazon EKS Accelerator for Terraform to deploy a new Amazon EKS Cluster with Prometheus server for metrics and AWS Fluent Bit for logs.
-It also provisions Amazon Managed Prometheus, Amazon OpenSearch Service within a VPC, and integrates Amazon Managed Prometheus with Amazon Managed Grafana.
+Outside of the EKS cluster, it also provisions Amazon Managed Prometheus, Amazon OpenSearch Service within a VPC, and integrates Amazon Managed Prometheus with Amazon Managed Grafana.
 It also deploys a bastion host to let us test OpenSearch.
 Lastly, it includes a sample workload, provisioned with ArgoCD, to generate logs and metrics.

 Prometheus server collects these metrics and writes to remote Amazon Managed Prometheus endpoint via `remote write` config property.
 Amazon Managed Grafana is used to visualize the metrics in dashboards by leveraging Amazon Managed Prometheus workspace as a data source.